 I get it—between all of the two-a-days, 4-day meets, and more meters and yards than you could possibly count—the sport demands much from us.

 In addition to school, work, and what passes for a social life it is hard to put together the extra time to insure the health and well-being of our shoulders.

-But you can avoid having to put out the fires of chronic or sudden shoulder injuries by spending just a handful of minutes per day before your workout priming your body and shoulders for not only high performance swimming, but movement that is less likely to result in injury.
+But you can avoid having to put out the fires of chronic or sudden shoulder injuries by spending just a handful of minutes per day before your workout priming your body and shoulders for not only high-performance swimming, but a movement that is less likely to result in injury.